20urc3/Sekiryu/README.md

 binary, crackme-challenge or the malware your lover wrote you.

 ### Version
 This tool is a BETA version.
-    The tool is working on Windows, MacOS & Linux.
+It is running on Windows, MacOS & Linux.

 ### Requirements